kristiyanpts/UBUY/README.md

-# UBUY
+# 🏪 UBUY - Online Marketplace

 UBUY is a React CRUD application.
 UBUY is an online marketplace/e-commerce website that can help you sell all of your unnecessary appliances and things in general.
-The application is fully responsive, so you can use it from any device!
+UBUY's goal is to offer its users/visitors the best possible market experience.
+Users can get around quickly due to the user friendly design of our website.
+Our application is fully responsive, so you can use it from any device, any time!
+So what are you waiting for?
+Register and sell your unnecessary stuff today!

 # 🚀 Features In Development
+### Account Balance
+- Registered users will be able to activate gift cards/codes with different amounts of balance.
+Activating a code will add the balance to their account and purchases they want to make will require the listed amount of money.
+- Administrators will be able to create new gift cards/codes through the admin panel.
+They can set the amount of uses a gift card has and the balance it will add to the user's account

+### User Settings/Enhanced User Profile
+- Registered users will be able to view/edit their settings in a more in depth way than the current profile editing.
+- Registered users will be able to change their password.
+- Registered users will be able to add different addresses.
+- Registered users will be able to view all of their orders.
+- Administrators will be able to edit user profiles.

-### To Be Announced...
+### Wishlist
+- Registered users will be able to add their favorite products to their wishlist for easier access to them.
+- Registered users will be able to access their wishlist through their settings/profile.

+### Product Rating
+- Registered users will be able to rate the product when leaving a review.

+### Chat With Us/Support Chat (Replacing "Contact Us")
+- Registered users will be able to send us messages to get the help they need for our services.

-# 1. Technical Description
+# ⚙️ Technical Description
 ### UBUY was built using with:
 - [**ReactJS**](https://react.dev/) - Front-End
 - [**Express.js REST API**](https://expressjs.com/) - Back-End